|

 of President Wilson and confident of world support in the redressing of her

-cause of the independence of the Transcaucasian republics.
-The old
+injury on the cause of the independence of the Transcaucasian republics.
+The

-hostilities of the Georgians toward the Armenians flared up and reached an
+old hostilities of the Georgians toward the Armenians flared up and reached

 action at the Paris Peace Conference.
 The West was treated to a sad spectacle